influxdata/docs-v2/content/influxdb/cloud/security/tokens/_index.md

 Grants full read and write access to all resources in an organization.

 #### Read/Write token
-Grants read or write access to specific resources in an organization.
+Grants read access, write access, or both to specific resources in an organization.

 {{< children hlevel="h2" >}}